elliewix/github-training-brain-dumps/github_directions_text_only.md

 2. On the upper right hand corner of the page you'll see a + (plus) icon.
 Click that + and select "New repository"
 3. This will take you to a form where you'll add some information about your repository.
 4. You'll need to add the following things:
 	1. Repository name: your repository name should be something short but descriptive.
-You might want to name yours `rr-workshop-test-repo`.
+You might want to name yours `workshop-test-repo`.
 Do not include any spaces in your repository name.
 	2. Description:  a sentence or two about what your repository will contain.
 You might say "My test repository for the Reproducible Research workshop."
 	3. Decide if you want to make your repository public or private.
 You should be able to leave it as public for this workshop, but you can choose Private to make it viewable only to you and others that you invite.
 Private repositories are part of a paid account, but are free (at the time of writing) with the student developer pack.
 	4. Add a check next to "Initialize this repository with a README"